haidershah/churn-predictor/README.md

 Predicting churn rates is a challenging and common problem that data scientists and analysts regularly encounter in any customer-facing business.
 I built the model using Spark, as it has the ability to efficiently manipulate large datasets.

 ## File Descriptions
-- There's a Jupyter Notebook in this project which has all the code and analysis.
+- Sparkify.ipynb - A Jupyter Notebook which has all the code and analysis.
 - mini_sparkify_event_data.json - Data on which the analysis is run

 ## Results